James Newland

 James Ernest Newland, VC (22 August 1881 – 19 March 1949) was an Australian soldier, policeman and a recipient of the Victoria Cross, the highest decoration for gallantry "in the face of the enemy" that can be awarded to members of the British and Commonwealth armed forces.
 Newland was awarded the Victoria Cross following three separate actions in April 1917, during attacks against German forces retreating to the Hindenburg Line.
 While in command of a company, Newland successfully led his men in several assaults on German positions and repulsed subsequent counter-attacks.

 Born in the Victorian town of Highton, Newland joined the Australian military in 1899 and saw active service during the Second Boer War.
 He continued to serve in the Australian Army's permanent forces on his return to Australia, and completed several years' service in the artillery.
 Transferring to the militia in 1907, Newland became a police officer in Tasmania before re-joining the permanent forces in 1910.
-Following the outbreak of the First World War, he was appointed to the Australian Imperial Force and was among the first wave of men to land at Gallipoli.
-In the days following the landing, Newland was wounded and evacuated to Egypt where he was commissioned as a second lieutenant.
+After the outbreak of the First World War, he was appointed to the Australian Imperial Force and was among the first wave of men to land at Gallipoli.
+In the following days, Newland was wounded and evacuated to Egypt where he was commissioned as a second lieutenant.

 Transferring to the Western Front in 1916, Newland was mentioned in despatches for his leadership while commanding a company during an attack at Mouquet Farm.
 He was wounded twice more during the war and medically discharged in March 1918; he returned to service with the permanent army.
-Newland held various appointments between the two world wars, and retired a lieutenant colonel in 1941.
+Newland held several appointments between the two world wars, and retired a lieutenant colonel in 1941.
 He died of heart failure in 1949.